grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 It's a question that fills me with existential dread, because the lingering subtext here, the awful suspicion, is: can *anyone* my age  create something stylish and desirable and new?

-Good question but, more importantly, why is *Curseborne* important?
-Well, *Onyx Path Publishing* has its own, particular style of urban horror.
-I might find it a bit busy but it has lots of interesting qualities, and I think it contributes to ???.
-And *Curseborne* is make-or-break for *Onyx Path*.
-I just hope they can survive the conversion to their own IP, because I'm fascinated to see where they go with this.
+It occurs to me that I'm really asking "what is it about the World of Darkness that really appealed to me?" *Curseborne* is the comparison, which is a bit unfair, but its the vehicle by which I'll be exploring this.

 **Chapter 1: The World.** The book starts off with a description of the setting, and we are introduced to the concept of the cursed world.
-Every bad thing in the world is the .
-Clever reimagining "our world but darker" trope
+In *Curseborne*, the world itself is cursed, an intricate network of curses that feed off each other.
+It's a nice conceit that gives a good rational for the "our world but darker" trope of urban fantasy.

-**Chapter 2: Lineages.** Here it is, the heart of the matter.
+**Chapter 2: Lineages.** Here is the heart of the matter.
 Urban horror TTRPGs live or die by their [splats](https://whitewolf.fandom.com/wiki/Splat#Fatsplats,_secondary_splats,_and_tiers).
 They introduce the aesthetic, core concepts, themes and motifs.

 *Curseborne* splats seem to be adapted from the *Chronicles of Darkness*/*New World of Darkness* convention.
 There are a fixed set of inherent splats (like the clans from *Vampire: the Requiem*) and an expansive list of secondary splats, that refine the main concepts into more specific character types (like *Vampire: the Requiem* bloodlines).
 We have the lineages which represent the main urban horror archetypes: your vampires, werewolves, etc. And each lineage then has 5-6 secondary splats, called families